 A pregnant teen, therefore, should do the following-

-The only way to prevent teenage pregnancies is educational interventions and promotion of birth control.
+The only way to prevent teenage pregnancies is through sex education in schools and promotion of birth control.
 And both of these should be used to prevent these high-risk pregnancies.
 If you wish to discuss about any specific problem, you can consult a Gynaecologist.